rhythmus/MyMacSetup/MacApps.md

 - ~~[Memory Sweeper Pro](https://itunes.apple.com/be/app/memory-sweeper-pro/id440010327)~~  — With a new machine clocking in @ 16Gb of RAM, I hope I won’t need this once indispensable utility any longer…

 ## Scanning & OCR
-- [VueScan](http://www.hamrick.com/) — I still got my everlasting Agfa SnapScan e50 (which I bought in 1997!).
+- [VueScan](http://www.hamrick.com/) — I still have (and use) my everlasting Agfa SnapScan e50 (which I bought in 1997!).
 Agfa (our Belgian pride graphics company) discontinued its consumer scanner product line back in 2001 — and support for their drivers with it.
 VueScan came to my rescue as the powerhouse generic scanning app.
 - [ABBY FineReader Express](http://finereader.abbyy.com/finereader_for_mac/)  — When it comes to OCR, choice on the Mac is poor.
 Abby’s FineReader Pro is an OCR standard, running on Windows.
 Recently they put an “Express” version in the Mac App Store.

 ## Varia utilities